 The danger from an electrical shock depends on the type of current, how high the voltage is, how the current traveled through the body, the person's overall health and how quickly the person is treated.

-Call 911 or your local emergency number immediately if any of these signs or symptoms occur:
+Call 911 or your local emergency number if the injured person experiences:

 - Cardiac arrest

 - Muscle pain and contractions

 Take these actions immediately while waiting for medical help:

 - Turn off the source of electricity, if possible.
 If not, move the source away from you and the person, using a dry, nonconducting object made of cardboard, plastic or wood.

 - Begin CPR if the person shows no signs of circulation, such as breathing, coughing or movement.

 - Try to prevent the injured person from becoming chilled.

 - Apply a bandage.
 Cover any burned areas with a sterile gauze bandage, if available, or a clean cloth.
 Don't use a blanket or towel, because loose fibers can stick to the burns.